Blue Jays player expresses concern about bubble isolation

 “All summer isn’t gonna happen.
 Not an option,” Shaw tweeted Friday.

 Players have not been allowed to leave the stadium and hotel since arriving for training camp earlier this month.
-Players are subject to possible fines or even jail time if they leave the hotel and stadium.
+Players are subject to a possible fines of $750,000 Canadian (US$551,000) and/or up to six months in jail if they leave the hotel and stadium.

 “We were told two weeks… not all summer… all summer is a bit much,” Shaw also tweeted.